Ventolin (EP): Single releases

-In 1995, Warp Records released "Ventolin" as a single in the United Kingdom, on 12-inch vinyl and CD in two parts, Ventolin and Ventolin Remixes.
-Between them, these EPs have a further 12 versions of "Ventolin".
-(The United States release, by Sire Records, collects all of the tracks on a single CD.)
+In 1995 Warp Records released "Ventolin" as a single in the United Kingdom, on 12-inch vinyl and CD in two parts, Ventolin and Ventolin Remixes.
+Between them, these EPs have a further 12 tracks, ostensibly versions of "Ventolin".
+The record entered the Dance Singles Chart at number 15 on 8 April 1995.

 Designed by Dan Parkes (who also designed the artwork for On), the single's artwork has Renaissance-style anatomical drawings of a human head and upper torso, together with an asthma inhaler and the Aphex Twin logo.

 Notes on the various "remixes"

 Whilst all twelve versions of "Ventolin" on these singles are labelled as ostensible remixes, in many cases they appear to be almost entirely new pieces of music, bearing only nominal relation to the original.
 The "Wheeze" mix is the only remix that utilises the high-pitched ringing and sounds from the original "Ventolin".